slotThe/slotThe.github.io/site.md

 [^2]: Instead of proper small caps, many system fonts scale down their capital letters.
       This makes them entirely too thin, and really rather ugly looking.

-[^3]: At some point I will look into the source code for `pyftsubset`
-      to see which magic switch I have to activate so that `compress-fonts.sh` is no longer needed.
-      Not today, though.